-A good data management plan (DMP) describes the workflow that data undergoes in a large or small research project.
-It could be a specific requirement from a funder that a DMP should accompany an application, but it is generally a good idea to consider how you expect to collect, store and archive/publish data.
+A good data management plan (DMP) describes the workflow that data undergoes in a research project, large or small.
+A funding provider may require that a DMP si included with the application, but in general it is a very good idea to decide how you expect to collect, store and archive/publish data.

-A good DMP is a living document, which is updated throughout the research process and can, among other things, be used to:
+A good DMP is a live document, that is updated throughout the entire research process and can be used to:

-DMP Online is a tool that guides researchers through the creation of a data management plan.
-In collaboration with Aarhus University, AU Library offers support in DMP Online.
+DMPonline is a tool that is used by researchers to help them create a data management plan.
+In collaboration with Aarhus University, AU Library offers support in using DMPonline.

-Your choice of storage solution can be dependant on several factors.
-You should, for example, consider the following:
+Your choice of storage solution may be subject to various factors.
+Consider, for example, the following:

-In addition to the possibilities offered by AU, you can also find a number of general and specific repositories for storing/archiving data.
+In addition to the options offered by AU, you can also find several general and specific repositories for storing/archiving data.

-There are many programs you can use for data analysis.
-Find examples of free programmes that are suitable for analysing different data types.
+There are many applications available for data analysis.
+Find examples of free applications which are suitable for analysing different data types.
 Employees at Aarhus University can buy licenses for various analysis software through AU's IT webshop.

-The FAIR data principles are a set of guiding principles for making data Findable, Accessible, Interoperable and Reusable, so that data can be found, accessed and reused by others.
+The FAIR data principles are a set of guiding principles to make data Findable, Accessible, Interoperable and Reusable, so that data can be found, accessed and reused by others.